Akróasis

-Akróasis (stylized "Akrøasis" in the cover) is the fourth album by German technical death metal band Obscura.
+Akróasis (stylized as "Akrǿasis" on the cover) is the fourth studio album by German technical death metal band Obscura.
 It was released on February 5, 2016 through Relapse Records.
 A music video was released for the album's title track on November 19, 2015.
 A second music video for the song "Ten Sepiroth" was released through VEVO, MTV & VH-1 on June 20, 2016.